cburdine/materials-ml-workshop/MaterialsML/unsupervised_learning/unsupervised_applications.md

 * _Substrate_: Substrate the sample was deposited on (if any).
 * _DOI_: DOI of paper that data was extracted from.

-In this section, we will try to attempt to precict any superconductor properties; rather, we will aim to extract insight from this dataset by applying clustering and distribution estimation models.
+In this section, we will not attempt to predict any superconductor properties; instead, we will aim to extract insight from this dataset by applying clustering and distribution estimation models.

 ## Preprocessing Data